staadecker/utoc-membership-system/README.md

 The second component is a Google Cloud function that receives the frontend form submission.
 The function verifies that the PayPal transaction is valid and adds the member to our Google Sheets database.
-We use Google Sheets to allow non-technical UTOC executives to manually add members if necessary (e.g. member pays in cash).

 ### [`mailing-list-synchronizer`](./components/mailing-list-synchronizer)